 \subsection{Cancer Mutational Signatures}

 Cancer is driven by genetic changes, including somatic DNA mutations, which can be caused by multiple processes.
-Understanding which mutational process activities are reflected in a tumor genome can improve our understanding of cancer development and answer questions about subtyping, prognosis, and treatment \citep{nikzainal2012_mutproc, nik2012life, alexandrov2013signatures, rosales2016}.
+Understanding which mutational process activities are reflected in a tumor genome can help answer questions about cancer development, subtyping, prognosis, and treatment \citep{nikzainal2012_mutproc, nik2012life, alexandrov2013signatures, rosales2016}.
 A computationally-derived mutational signature models the specific patterns produced by a mutational process.
-Examples include DNA damage repair deficiencies \citep{zamborszky2017loss}, deamination of 5-methylcytosine \citep{nikzainal2012_mutproc}, tobacco smoke \citep{alexandrov2013signatures, nik2015genome}, and ultraviolet radiation \citep{nik2015genome, saini2016impact, hayward2017whole}.
+Signatures have previously been linked to DNA damage repair deficiencies \citep{zamborszky2017loss}, deamination of 5-methylcytosine \citep{nikzainal2012_mutproc}, tobacco smoke \citep{alexandrov2013signatures, nik2015genome}, and ultraviolet radiation \citep{nik2015genome, saini2016impact, hayward2017whole}.
 The Catalog of Somatic Mutations in Cancer (COSMIC) \citep{tate2019cosmic} provides a high-confidence set of reference signatures.
 These are an important reference, but cannot be treated as ground truth, as they were estimated from data.

-Mutational signatures are learned with NMF or Bayesian NMF on a count matrix of~$K$ mutation types (rows) by $G$ samples or tumor genomes (columns).
+Mutational signatures are learned with NMF or Bayesian NMF on a count matrix of~$K$ mutation types by $G$ samples or tumor genomes.
 This results in a signatures matrix, $P$, holding (potentially unnormalized) relative frequencies with which each signature gives rise to each mutation type, and an exposures matrix, $E$, with relative contributions of each signature to each sample.
 Single base substitution (SBS) mutations are often categorized by the substitution and its immediate left and right nucleotide bases (e.g., A[C$>$T]G).
 Base pairing maps mutations to originate with either Thymine (T$> \cdot$), resulting in 96 mutation types.
 The standard model for mutational signature analysis is a Poisson likelihood.
-Most Bayesian models use Gamma priors \citep{rosales2016, grabski2023bayesian, zito2024compressive}, though others have used Dirichlet \citep{gori2018sigfit, zito2024compressive}, Truncated Normal (L2) \citep{kasar2015whole, kim2016somatic}, or Exponential (L1) priors \citep{kasar2015whole, kim2016somatic}.
+Most Bayesian models use Gamma priors \citep{rosales2016, grabski2025bayesian, zito2024compressive}, though others have used Dirichlet \citep{gori2018sigfit, zito2024compressive}, Truncated Normal (L2) \citep{kasar2015whole, kim2016somatic}, or Exponential (L1) priors \citep{kasar2015whole, kim2016somatic}.